AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/edit-transfer.md

    **Note:** Any implicitly referenced PI points that are not referenced by another AF element will also be removed from the transfer.

 1. (Optional) To add the removed PI points back to the transfer, select **Undo Last Element Removal** .

+1. (Optional) To edit transfer settings, select the **Settings** button and then take the following actions:

+    * To change the transfer name and description, enter a new name and description in the **Name** and **Description** fields.

+    * To change the transfer's historical start time, enter or select a new time in the **Historical Start Time** field.

+    * To change the transfer's data privacy settings, select one of the **Stream Metadata Replication Policy** options.

+    * To change whether streams or assets or removed automatically, select or deselect the **Automatically remove Streams and Assets** option.

 1. After transfer edits are done, select **Save** to retain these changes and return to the `PI to OCS Agents` window.